 - Prepare the dough for the bread.
-Combine 1 tsp active dry yeast with 1 tsp sugar and ½ cup warm milk.
+Combine 1 teaspoon active dry yeast with 1 teaspoon sugar and ½ cup warm milk.
 Let sit for 10 minutes or until the yeast has been activated and the mixture is foamy.
-Mix together the yeast mixture with 1 ¾ cups bread flour, ½ tsp salt, 2 tbsp sugar, 2 tbsp softened butter, and 1 egg until the dough comes together.
+Mix together the yeast mixture with 1 ¾ cups bread flour, ½ teaspoon salt, 2 tablespoon sugar, 2 tablespoon softened butter, and 1 egg until the dough comes together.
 Knead the dough for 7-8 minutes or until smooth.
 Transfer the dough to a clean bowl, cover with plastic wrap, and let rise in a warm area for 1 hour or until doubled in size.

 - Punch down the dough and divide it into 8 even pieces.
-Shape each piece into a round ball and roll out into an 8-inch circle.
-Fill the center of the dough with 2 tbsp honeydew custard (add more custard if you can!) and gather up the edges to seal in the custard.
+Shape each piece into a round ball and roll it out into a 6-inch circle.
+Fill the center of the dough with 2 tablespoon honeydew custard (add more custard if you can!) and gather up the edges to seal in the custard.
 Place the seam side down on a lined baking sheet and continue with the remaining dough.
 Loosely wrap the honeydew bread and let rise in a warm area for 1 hour.

 - Meanwhile, make the bread topping.
-Cream together 5 tbsp softened butter with ⅓ cup sugar until light and fluffy, about 2-3 minutes.
+Cream together 5 tablespoon softened butter with ⅓ cup sugar until light and fluffy, about 2-3 minutes.
 Add 1 egg and beat until combined.
-Add 2 tbsp honeydew syrup, 1 ½ cups cake flour, ½ tsp baking powder, and 1 drop green food coloring if using.
+Add 2 tablespoon honeydew syrup, 1 ½ cups cake flour, ½ teaspoon baking powder, and 1 drop of green food coloring if using.
 Mix well until the green food coloring is well distributed in the dough.
 Shape the dough into a log and chill in the fridge for at least 30 minutes or until firm.

 - Preheat oven to 350 degrees F.